Chelsea Women 1-0 Tottenham Ladies: Bethany England seals WSL win

 WSL round-up

-Reigning champions Arsenal were given a fright in the second half as they were forced to cling on for a 2-1 win over West Ham.
+Reigning champions Arsenal were given a fright in the second half as they were forced to cling on for a 2-1 win over West Ham at Boreham Wood.

 FA Women's Super League results